Skip to navigation Skip to content

 This is a Family and Domestic Violence Interaction Point.
 If the customer is with another person, on speaker phone, or already identified with family and domestic violence concerns, continue with the current business conversation.
 Otherwise, go to the Family and domestic violence procedure to conduct the risk identification and referral process.

 This document outlines the role of Services Australia and the Department of Veterans’ Affairs (DVA) in processing aged care means assessments.
-The assessments determine the fees payable for home care and permanent residential care.
+This determines the fees payable for home care and permanent residential aged care.

 Means assessments overview